 "While it’s clear that science and state policies regarding drugs and driving are evolving, one fact is indisputable,” said NHTSA Administrator David Strickland.
 “If you are taking any drugs that might impair your ability to drive safely, then you need to put common sense and caution to the forefront, and give your keys to someone else.
 It doesn’t matter if its drugs or alcohol, if you’re impaired, don’t drive."

-If you or someone you know has been injured in a car accident, you should contact one of our experienced New Hampshire car accident attorneys at the law offices of Van Dorn, Curtiss & Rousseau, PLLC at (603) 556-4148.
+If you or someone you know has been injured in a car accident, you should contact one of our experienced New Hampshire car accident attorneys at Van Dorn, Curtiss & Rousseau, PLLC, PLLC at (603) 556-4148.

 Order our FREE book.